its-saanvi/linux-mcsr/doc/minecraft/x11/boat-eye.md

 ## Eye Measuring Projector

 - There are two methods for displaying an eye measuring projector:
-  - You can use [xEyeSee by qMaxXen](https://github.com/qMaxXen/xEyeSee?tab=readme-ov-file#xeyesee) to display an eye measuring projector automatically when using Tall Macro.
+  - You can use [xEyeSee](https://github.com/qMaxXen/xEyeSee?tab=readme-ov-file#xeyesee) to display an eye measuring projector automatically when using Tall Macro.
 This method does not require OBS Studio.
   - The second method is to use OBS Studio.
-You can follow [Priffie's YouTube tutorial](https://youtu.be/_CXmCUYJbSk?si=2xyTiTuAnlpGdsDl) to setup an OBS projector.
+You can follow [this tutorial](https://youtu.be/_CXmCUYJbSk?si=2xyTiTuAnlpGdsDl) to setup an OBS projector.
     - Note that this projector won't automatically position itself beside your game unlike xEyeSee - you should instead place the window behind your game yourself.

 ## Issues with certain WMs